'It looks like Armageddon': Paradise, California, lost in deadly wildfire

 “We found another individual near those vehicles today,” he added.
 “That person was outside the vehicle."

-A total of 35 Paradise residents were still unaccounted for, the sheriff said, adding, “I would anticipate that would increase.”
+A total of 110 Paradise residents were still unaccounted for, the sheriff said.